Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: Simulations

 \section{Simulations}

-In this section, we demonstrate the performance of Algorithm \ref{alg} in various GLMM settings.
+In this section, we demonstrate the performance of Algorithm \ref{alg} in various settings.
 We show that our algorithm properly estimates the posterior mean and variance and is a viable technique when the sample size becomes large, in contrast to existing methods, including Gibbs sampling and a control-variate SGLD.
-We begin by establishing our algorithm for the linear mixed model.
-We then apply our model to a logistic regression with random effects.
-We demonstrate that our algorithm allows for proper inference for GLMMs, even for large $n$ where standard inference algorithms falter.